skywalker0823/motivetag/README.md

 * EC2
     * NGINX : Reverse proxy, and cache static files.
     * Linux-Ubuntu
-* Elastic LoadBalancer.
+* Route53 : Domain name mabage.
-* Route53 : Imply with HTTPS.
+* Elastic LoadBalancer : Imply with HTTPS protocol.
-* RDS : AWS relational database with very easy set up and easy to use.
+* RDS : A relational database with simple set up and easy to use, include backup.
 * S3 : Storing images.
 * CloudFront : Reduces latency when delivering images to users.